-Area border router (ABR): As we already know a router connects one or more areas to the OSPF backbone.
+An area border router (ABR) is a router that connects one or more areas to the OSPF backbone.
 When a router is located near the border between one or more Open Shortest Path First (OSPF) areas, such type of router is known as Area border router (ABR).

 To show the path to all networks the ABR will only send one router i.e. the default gateway route outside the area.
-ABR don’t send full route updates to other routers which will be time taking and complex process.
+ABR doesn’t send full route updates to other routers which will be time time-consuming and complex process.

 Ex.
 As it is clear from the above diagram Router R2 is ABR